Tigerofthebay/Ghostboyguitar/README.md

 Snicket! - the silly !!
 I SWEAR I'LL BUY YOU EVER POPTART FLAVOUR IN THE WORLD !!

 shower cap- GO BATHE YOU LITERALLY REEK????

+Cash.. smelly.. stinky.. gay...pick a struggle !!!

+MIMI - ONE OF MY FAVS HEHEH  mimiminimi

 MORE TO BE ADDED AUGHH